-- Plan to achieve natural fall from the sewer outlet in the house to the inlet of ProACT™ (approx. 0,5-1 cm/m).
+- Plan to achieve a natural slope from the outlet in the house to the inlet of ProACT™ (approx. 0,5-1 cm/m).

 - InterACT ™ must be located at a higher level than ProACT to ensure that the wastewater pumped to InterACT™ will not stay in the tube when the pumping sequence ends.
 The water will instead flow back into ProACT™ to avoid the risk of freezing.
 The level difference should be from 0.3 to 2.0 meters.

-- If possible, the outlet from the InterACT ™ should be arranged so that the water flows with gravity to ReACT and thereafter for example out in a stream or drainage pipe.
+- The outlet from InterACT ™ to the inlet of ReACT is installed with a natural slope and thereafter for example out in a stream or drainage pipe.

-- ProACT™ needs to be completely buried so that only the lid is visible above ground level.
+- ProACT™ needs to be placed so that only the lid is visible above ground level.

 - InterACT™ should be located at such depth that the top ends up approximately 20 cm above ground level.

-- Both ProACT™ and InterACT™ consist of cylindrical tanks measuring 2 meter in diameter and 2,8 vs 2 m in depth.
-It is therefore important to prepare the ground under the tanks in such a way that it can bear the total weight of system without risking subsidence.
+- Both ProACT™ and InterACT™ consist of cylindrical tanks measuring 2 meter in diameter and 2,8 vs 2 m in depth, and they will be filled with water once everything is installed.
+It is therefore important to prepare the ground under the tanks in such a way that it can bear the total weight of the tanks without risking subsidence.

-All tubing from the house to the system and between different parts of the system can be performed with standard plumbing components (consult your plumber).
+The tubing from the house to the system and between InterACT™ and ReACT™ should be performed with standard 110 mm sewage pipes.

-If existing sewer pipes from the house to ACT Natural™ are to be used, the quality of these should be controlled.
-Not only because wastewater may leak out uncontrollably from such pipes, but more importantly because rain water and ground water can leak in through old/bad pipes and thereby cause volume overload of the treatment system (ACT cannot take any responsibility whatsoever for consequences of such overloads in the system).
+If existing sewage pipes from the house to ACT Natural™ are to be used, the quality of these should be controlled.
+Not only because wastewater may leak out from such pipes, but also because rain water and ground water can leak in through old/bad pipes and thereby cause volume overload of the treatment system (ACT cannot take any responsibility for consequences of such overloads in the system).

 A micro-computer controls and monitors the ACT Natural™ system.
-From this box cables are connected to the air pump, the water pump and the water level meter.
-In case of long distances from the house to ACT™, it is possible to install the microcomputer next to the system.
-In this case only one cable (5G1.5) will be required from the main electric board in the house to the microcomputer.
+From this box cables are connected to the air pump, the water pump, the heating cable and the water level meter.